ocaktans/An-Estimation-for-Asymptomatic-Covid-19-Cases-of-Turkey/README.md

        We know the case numbers of the first months and the last months.

 ### Timeline
-###### On 29th of July 2020, the phrase "Case" changed to "Patients" on the graphs that the Ministry of Health announces
+###### On 29th of July 2020, the phrase "Case" changed to "Patients" on the graphs that the Ministry of Health shares with the public
             Turkey started to announce only the symptomatic cases.
             Secondary repositories kept recording these numbers as cases.